Using

 2) Specimens may not be removed from the herbarium.

-3) Please do not remove individual specimens from the cabinet.
+3) Please do not remove individual specimens from folders.
 When withdrawing specimens, remove the entire folder.

 4) Folders and specimens must be kept in a horizontal position.
 Never turn specimens upside down, and do not treat them like the pages of a book.